 What is a Sales Compensation Plan?

 A sales compensation plan is your business’ incentive-and-reward strategy, designed to get the best performance possible out of your sales reps.
 Most (but not all) sales compensation plans begin with a baseline salary.
 From there, you can get creative about bringing in different commission structures designed to drive your reps towards the wider company sales goals you need to fulfill.

 How To Create A Sales Compensation Plan

 We can’t get into the details of a sales compensation model before we’ve covered the basics.

 There are best practices when it comes to compensation that any company should seek to include at the base of their sales comp plan:

-- Ensure compensation is aligned with sale roles.
-Your sales organization’s foundation is salespeople (account executives, sales representatives, SDRs, etc.), but you also need to think about sales leadership (sales managers, enablement professionals) when planning your compensation.
+- Ensure that compensation is aligned with sales roles.
+Your sales team’s foundation is salespeople, but there are also managers and sales leaders to think about when planning your compensation.

 - Keep your plans aligned.
 We’ve spoken about the importance of top-down alignment throughout your company when it comes to sales enablement.
-So consider your company’s wider targets when you’re creating a compensation plan, and ensure that it is optimized to push your team directly toward those targets.
+So consider your company’s wider targets when you’re creating a compensation plan, and ensure that your compensation plan is optimized to push your team directly toward those targets.
 These can include the following:

-- Investor goals: The returns/value increases your investors want to see at the end of the next sales period
+- Investor goals: The returns or value increases your investors want to see at the end of the next sales period

 - Target revenue: The numbers you want your sales team to be reaching in terms of pure revenue